 - - Routing time comparison

 Network Change Modeling

-A large percentage of network outages are caused by misconfigurations.
+A high percentage of network outages are caused by misconfigurations.
 Route Explorer allows engineers to model network changes before they’re implemented, preventing outages from simple misconfigurations and even from network architecture errors that only become apparent when routing is altered.
 Engineers can simulate a broad range of changes, such as adding or failing routers, interfaces and peerings; adding or moving prefixes; and adjusting IGP metrics or BGP configurations.
 Critical initiatives such as data center migrations/consolidations, disaster recovery planning, change validation testing, or failure impact and redundancy analysis can be easily and accurately performed.
-Since Route Explorer automatically updates the network topology map through continuous routing protocol recording, there is no work needed to maintain or update the model—it is always current--making modeling easy and fast enough to use on an every-day basis.
+Since Route Explorer automatically updates the network topology map through continuous routing protocol recording, there is no work needed to maintain or update the model—it is always current—making modeling easy and fast enough to use on an everyday basis.